Parents' Weekend 2021 Saturday 2 October 2021

 Something to look forward to is the Summerall Guards halftime performance.
 Notice how quiet it gets.

 After the game.
-Cadets are allowed to leave after the game.
-Freshmen are required to return to their barracks by midnight unless they use their overnight for getting vaccinated.
-Upperclass, not on an overnight, need to return by 0100 (1AM).
+Cadets are allowed to leave after the game and an overnight if authorized.
 During the game the Commandant and Regimental Commander may provide a recommendation to the President on whether to modify when Cadets need to return to campus.
 Any changes will be announced over the stadium PA system at the end of the game (So Cheer Hard!).

 Have a GREAT Day!